 We found a room at the Bright Angel Lodge and woke up the next morning to the most incredible view of the Grand Canyon and the trail we had walked the day before.
 The hotel was quite impressive for a fair price.
 On our way out, we stopped at the Desert View Watchtower and explored around that area of the canyon.
 We also made a few more pit-stops along Highway 64 to look at areas of the canyon that are not a part of the national park.

 Our next stop at Four Corners National Monument was nothing more than a cool picture and the ability to say that we've been there.
 The monument was a small plaque on the ground surrounded by Native American vendors selling jewelry and trinkets.
-It was nice to stretch our legs in four states at once.
+It was nice to stretch our legs in four states at once, but their strict dog ban didn't seem to make much sense.

-The next day was by far the best day of our trip.
+The next day was, by far, the best day of our trip.
 We went on the "Balcony House Tour" with our amazing tour guide who had been with the park services for over 20 years!
-Learning about how these people lived was truly inspiring.
+Learning about how these people lived was truly fascinating.
 The preservation of the buildings and the original stonework was incredible to witness even though there have been modern reinforcements and other additions to the structures for preservation's sake.

-After our guided tour, we got back into the car and drove through an area of the park that had been scorched by natural wildfires.
+After our guided tour, we got back into the car and drove through an area of the park that had been scorched by wildfires.
 We continued the drive to the "Step House" where we took a self-guided tour and were able to get up close and personal with a few kivas (ceremony rooms) and a recreated pit-house.
 The pit-houses were where the native people would store meat and take shelter from extreme weather.
 There was even an ancient corn cob from hundreds of years ago!